Kristine A. Huskey: Professional career

 Huskey was a law clerk in the Texas Court of Appeals in the Third District in Austin, Texas for Justice Bea Ann Smith in civil and criminal appeals from 1997 to 1998.

-She worked as an attorney at the Washington, DC office of the New York-based law firm Shearman & Sterling LLP in the International Litigation and Arbitration Practice Group from 1998 to 2006.
+She worked as an attorney at the Washington, D.C. office of the New York-based law firm Shearman & Sterling LLP in the International Litigation and Arbitration Practice Group from 1998 to 2006.
 Before working with Guantanamo detainees, she represented international entities such as OPEC and PDVSA in litigation, arbitration, and negotiation with the US and foreign government agencies.
 Huskey was one of the lawyers who represented Guantanamo detainees in Rasul v.
 Bush.

 Huskey also worked on the case in an attempt to support Canadian Guantanamo captive Omar Khadr, who commonly known as "Guantanamo's kid" and one of the ten captives who has faced charges before a Guantanamo military commission.

 In an interview with the Council on Hemispheric Affairs Huskey said:

 Huskey told WJLA that she received death threats because of her work helping Guantanamo captives.

 WJLA reported that Huskey paid 13 visits to Guantanamo.

 Huskey was one of the invited speakers at a July 2009 event, organized by the American Society of International Law, entitled "Women in International Law Networking Breakfast".

 The other speakers were Andrea Prasow, Laura Black and Andrea Menaker.

 Huskey is the Director of the Anti-Torture Program at Physicians for Human Rights in Washington, DC, where she leads policy and advocacy work aimed at strengthening international human rights norms in US national security law, policy, and practice.
 She has most recently appeared on Al-Jazeera and Huffington Post Live discussing issues related to national security, human rights, and detainee rights.